SREC 911

 2020

-Crime Check launches Online Reporting, allowing citizens to file an official police report for non-emergency crimes.
+Crime Check launches Online Reporting on May 10, 2021, allowing citizens to file an official police report for non-emergency crimes.
 Reports can be filed immediately and printed free of charge, offering a convenient and cost effective solution for citizens.

 2022